 Dr. Dana Chidekel earned her BA from Hampshire College in Amherst, MA.
 She earned her Ph.D. in clinical psychology from the California School of Professional Psychology in Alhambra, CA. She completed training in neuropsychology through the Fielding Institute in Santa Barbara, CA.

 Dr. Chidekel dedicated the early part of her career to the study and practice of psychoanalytic psychotherapy with children and adults.
-She has been a fellow of the American Academy of Pediatric Neuropsychology and has been certified in pediatric neuropsychology by the American Board of Pediatric Neuropsychology since 2001, (www.theaapn.org/).
-She has been a fellow of the American College of Professional Neuropsychology and has been certified in adult and child neuropsychology with the American Board of Professional Neuropsychology since 2006 (www.neuropsychologyboard.com).
+She has been a fellow of the American Academy of Pediatric Neuropsychology, and has certified in pediatric neuropsychology by the American Board of Pediatric Neuropsychology since 2001, (www.theaapn.org/).
+Since 2006, she has been a fellow of the American College of Professional Neuropsychology, and certified in adult and child neuropsychology by the American Board of Professional Neuropsychology (www.neuropsychologyboard.com).

 Dr. Chidekel specializes in assessing children, adolescents and adults referred for academic, developmental, relational, occupational, and behavioral difficulties.
-She is known for her knowledge of brain-behavior relationships, and for her ability to illuminate the interplay between neurocognitive issues and interpersonal and emotional dynamics.
-This integrated understanding of a patient's cognitive and emotional processes allows him or her to be understood fully and is critical to insure that treatment is addressed specifically, comprehensively, and proactively.
+She is known for her knowledge of brain-behavior relationships, and for her ability to illuminate the interplay between neurocognitive, interpersonal and emotional dynamics.
+This integrated understanding of a patient's cognitive and emotional processes allows him or her to be understood fully, which insures that treatment is addressed specifically, comprehensively, and proactively.

-In addition to conducting comprehensive neuropsychological assessment, Dr. Chidekel dedicates a portion of her practice to providing psychodynamic psychotherapy to individual patients, and she consults with parents struggling with multiple issues related to raising children.
+Dr. Chidekel dedicates a small portion of her practice to providing psychodynamic psychotherapy to individual patients, and to consulting with parents struggling with multiple issues related to raising children.

 Dana Chidekel, PhD